Here are three sentences:

 Weeell…

-There’s another problem with blaming his religion.
+There’s another issue that comes up if we decide to blame his religion.
 I’ve been saying bigotry all this time, both because “homophobic” has other connotations, and I don’t think this question can only be applied to homosexuality, sadly.

 Mormonism is historically an explicitly racist religion which barred African Americans from full participation until 1978 (when Card was 27), which is about when God apparently realized that being tax-exempt might be more important than preventing interracial marriage or black priests.